Sleep Disorders ᐅ 6 Reasons for Insomnia and What You Can Do About It

 Have you ever experienced this?
 Or do you often have trouble staying asleep, waking up in the middle of the night with your mind racing?

 6 Causes of Sleep Disorders (+ Tips to Fall Asleep)

-1. Exposure to blue light
+1. Exposure to bright light

 2. Too much caffeine

-3. Alcohol before falling asleep
+5. Alcohol before falling asleep

-How did you sleep the last time you drank at a party in the evening?
-Deep and sound?
+How did you sleep the last time you had several drinks?
+Deeply and soundly?
 Or did you wake up a lot and were restless?
 Alcohol disrupts REM (rapid eye movement) sleep.
 We spend 25% of our night’s sleep in this phase, which plays a crucial role in our body’s recovery processes.
 Therefore, experts recommend to stop drinking alcohol 2-3 hours before going to bed.

-4. Your bedroom is too warm
+6. Your bedroom is too warm

 Do you have some tips for a good night’s sleep?
 Post your ideas in the comments below!